scuzzydude/asimov/asimov.md

 There's no *Curse of the Altuve* -- Jose is too nice of guy.
 When he hears the boos, he has nothing but compassion for the poor, downtrodden fans of the Yankees and Dodgers.

 Instead, I cast the *Curse of the Asterisk*, it's a simple one.
-How long it lasts, depends how long those fans *keep on living like they ain't got no mamas*.[^67]
+How long it lasts, depends how long those fans *keep on living like they ain't got no mamas*.[^68]

 The *Curse of the Asterisk* is directed at the fans at all who feign to value the Dodgers and the Yankees, who booed the greatest baseball player of all time and were rude around my mother.
 It doesn't affect how many games the Yankees and the Dodgers may win, how many series they might advance, or even how many championships they might win.

-*The Curse of The Asterisk* is no matter how much money they spend on players, or how many hats and jersey they might sell, no matter what movie stars show up at the games, the Yankees and the Dodgers will never be as valuable in the genius economy as the Astros.
+*The Curse of The Asterisk* is no matter how much money they spend on players, or how many hats and jersey they might sell, no matter what movie stars show up at their games, the Yankees and the Dodgers will never be as valuable in the genius economy as the Astros.

 And even thought I pretty much spelled out how I was going to implement the curse, I don't think you Dodgers and Yankee fans will be able to figure it out.
 I guess I'll get a reputation as a cheater.